BrightspaceUI/core/components/tabs/README.md

 The `tabs` components were built following [W3C best practices for Tabs](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/) with Manual Activation.
 Important features include:
 - Following recommended keyboard control patterns (with the exception of the "Optional" Home, End, and Delete key patterns)
-- Using the roles of `tablist` and `tab` appropriately in order to facilitate screen reader information (e.g., "tab, 2 of 7")
+- Using the roles of `tablist` and `tab` appropriately in order to facilitate screen reader information (e.g., "tab, 2 of 7") and adding an `aria-label` to the `tablist`
 - Using `aria-selected` to indicate `tab` selection state
 - Using `aria-labelledby` and `aria-controls` in order to match the `tab` with the `tabpanel` for screen reader users